15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 Annie

-If you need inspiration about how to care for yourself when you are caring for a child or loved one who needs your time and attention read my post 21 ways to care for yourself while caring for others.
+If you need inspiration about how to care for yourself when you are caring for a child or loved one who needs your time and attention read my post on 21 ways to care for yourself while caring for others.

 This is what kept me from getting completely depressed!